This time I woke up on a bed. It was a raised hospital bed, but still a bed. I smelled the spaghetti before I opened my eyes.

 Diamond nodded.
 “They’ve apparently created a device that can use the atoms from waste matter and reuse it to create nearly anything.”

 I had never heard of any such tech, even in my time with Black-Sun.
 If what she said was true, this tech could help millions in the outer planets with medicine, food, construction material… The possibilities were staggering.

 “What do you plan on doing with it once you have it?”
 I hadn’t meant to say it in a challenging tone, but there it was.

 Diamond walked up to me and she smiled.
 It was a predatory smile, a smile that screamed mischief.
 It was probably meant to scare me or intimidate me, but it actually put me at ease.

 “I aim to make sure every server, every computer, every watch with a stars-damned chip in it has a copy of the plans.
 I want this information spammed across every world in the system and I want everyone to have one of these things by the end of the year.
-If every household can make its own food, building material, medicine, and weapons; the government and cursed Black-Star will not only be brought down a peg, but they might have to start respecting the people.”
+If every household can make its own food, building material, medicine, and weapons; the government and cursed Black-Sun will not only be brought down a peg, but they might have to start respecting the people.”

 I’m not sure if she expected me to demand payment or act impressed, but she seemed pleased with herself.
 I simply nodded and replied, “I’m in.”

 Onyx whooped with approval and brought me a glass of milk.
 “Milk?”
 I asked.

 He shrugged and said, “You need the proteins and sugars.
 Also, it goes great with spaghetti.”